simply-nicky/pyrost/docs/tutorials/diatom.rst

 Iterative R-PXST reconstruction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-SpeckleTracking provides an interface to iteratively refine the reference image and lens wavefront.
+:class:`pyrost.SpeckleTracking` provides an interface to refine the reference image and lens wavefront iteratively.
 It offers two methods to choose from:

 * :func:`pyrost.SpeckleTracking.train` : performs the iterative reference image
   and pixel mapping updates with the constant kernel bandwidths for the reference image